-As to the loose concept of insufficiency of demand justifying large budget deficits, we have the last 2 years of the first Dilma administration (2013 and 2014) to examine.
-In the beginning of her administration, she courageously reduced the interest rate and devalued the real by around 20 percent, to R\$2.30 per dollar.
-It was a necessary but insufficient devaluation, since the industrial equilibrium in Brazil in January 2015 should have been around R\$3.00 per dollar.
-The economy, which was growing very slowly, didn't react, and manufacturing industry was in full crisis.
+As to the loose concept of insufficiency of demand justifying large budget deficits, we have the last two years of the first Dilma administration (2013 and 2014) to examine.
+In the beginning of her administration, she courageously reduced the interest rate and devalued the real by around 20%, to R\$ 2,30 per dollar.
+It was a necessary but insufficient devaluation, since the industrial equilibrium in Brazil in January of 2015 should be around R\$ 3.00 per dollar.
+The economy that was growing very slowly didn't react, and the manufacturing industry was in full crisis.
 At that moment, the government decided to increase expenditures to finance a very expensive industrial policy.
-But it didn't work, because an industrial policy is not a legitimate substitute for making the exchange rate competitive.
-Given that, inflation increased somewhat and the primary surplus, which should be about 2.5 percent of GDP, was zeroed out.
-The per capita growth rate resumed its quasi-stagnant average since 1980: less than 1 percent per year.
-In consequence, the government lost the confidence of the domestic and the international markets, and was forced into retreat in the first Dilma administration, by increasing the interest rate, and after re-election, by transferring the Finance Ministry to an orthodox economist.
-These were the consequences of Lula and Dilma's socialdevelopmentalism.
-Brazil is a country where heterodox economics remains relatively strong, and for some time we became mainstream in the policy sector (not in the academic sector: that is a closed bulwark).
+But it didn't work because an industrial policy is not a legitimate substitute for making the exchange rate competitive.
+Given that, inflation increased somewhat and the primary surplus that should be about 2,5% of GDP was zeroed out.
+The per capita growth rate resumed its quasi-stagnant average since 1980: less than 1% a year.
+15 In consequence, the government lost the confidence of the domestic and the international markets, and was forced into retreat in the first Dilma administration, by increasing the interest rate, and after re-election, by transferring the Finance Ministry to an orthodox economist.
+These were the consequences of Lula and Dilma's social-developmentalism.
+Brazil is a country where heterodox economics remains relatively strong, and for some time we became mainstream in the policy sector (not in the academic sector, that is a closed bulwark).
 We ceased to be in the mainstream during the second Dilma administration, which represented a major defeat for us.

-Summing up, given the insufficient expected rates of profit, the low investments, and the low growth rates - characteristics of a pseudo-developmentalism, not of a social-developmentalism - the developmental class coalition aimed at by the Workers' Party's three administrations in the last 12 years failed to turn into reality.
+Summing up, given the insufficient expected rates of profit, the low investments and the low growth rates - characteristics of a pseudo-developmentalism, not of a social-developmentalism -, the developmental class coalition aimed by the Workers' Party three administrations in the last twelve years failed to turn into reality.
 Instead of getting tangled in old populist practices and in ideas, developmentalists and post-Keynesians must seek new ideas and new policies.
-Developing countries don't only need growth; they also need less economic inequality.
-But it is not by keeping the more strategic macroeconomic price - the national currency price or the exchange rate - overvalued that we will achieve this goal.
-By doing that, we are only abiding those who are interested in long-term overvalued currencies in developing countries: the rich countries and the local rentier capitalists.
-New developmentalism only makes sense in the framework of a developmental class coalition aligning the businesses, entrepreneurs, public bureaucracy and workers to fight the neoliberal class coalition made up of rentier capitalists and financiers.
-Given the tendency toward the cyclical and chronic overvaluation of the exchange rate, in the initial condition, the expected profit rate of manufacturing industry will be low, insufficient to make it worthwhile for the business enterprises to invest and innovate, and wages and all other revenues (interests, dividends, and rents on real estate) will be relatively high.
-This then requires a once-and-for-all depreciation, which will make the exchange rate competitive, and involves a fall in all revenues, not just of wages.
-Thus, what is really effective in reducing inequality is not the exchange-rate policy; it is the increase of the minimum wage, keeping the level of the interest rate low, and adopting a progressive income and inheritance tax system.
+Developing countries don't need only growth; they also need less economic inequality.
+But it is not by keeping the more strategic macroeconomic price-the national currency price or the exchange rate-overvalued that we will achieve this goal.
+In doing that, we are only abiding those who are interested in longterm overvalued currencies in developing countries: the rich countries and the local rentier capitalists.
+New developmentalism only makes sense in the framework of a developmental class coalition aligning the businesses, entrepreneurs, the public bureaucracy and the workers to fight the neoliberal class coalition made up of rentier capitalists and financiers.
+Given the tendency toward the cyclical and chronic overvaluation of the exchange rate, in the initial condition, the expected profit rate of the manufacturing industry will be low, insufficient to make it worthwhile for the business enterprises to invest and innovate, and wages and all other revenues (interests, dividends and rents on real state) will be relatively high.
+This then requires a once and for all depreciation, which will make the exchange rate competitive, and involves a fall of all the revenues, not only of wages.
+Thus, what is really effective in reducing inequality is not the exchange rate policy: it is the increase of the minimum wage, keeping the level of the interest rate low, and adopting a progressive income and inheritance tax system.